-The employee referral program is like telling your employees to bring new employees that are suitable for the position.
+The employee referral program is like telling your employees to bring in new employees that are suitable for the position.
 Yes, it is a great procedure.
 It relieves companies to hire faster with minimal cost.
-Additionally, the right fitted talent.
+Additionally, the right-fitted talent.

-But also it is not a piece of cake.
-For a successful employee referral program, it requires proper analysis, design, and implementation.
+But also, it is not a piece of cake.
+A successful employee referral program, it requires proper analysis, design, and implementation.
 And, here, some companies fail to give their 100 per cent.